 SATs is the acronym for Statutory Assessment Tests.
 In Key Stage 2, these tests are taken in the May of Year 6.
 Optional tests used to be available for other year groups in Key Stage 2, but have been discontinued due to the curriculum changes.

 The Year 6 SATs are mainly used by the school to check on progress.
 However, they are also used to assess the child's attainment before attending secondary school and are sometimes used by the secondary school to determine which sets they will enter in year 7.
 So, not something to take lightly!

 Recently we have seen several changes to the SATs.
 The Year 6 SATs will now consist of the following tests:

-English:- 1 Reading (comprehension) paper and 1 Grammar, Punctuation and Spelling paper.
+English:- 1 Reading (comprehension) paper, 1 Grammar and Punctuation Paper and 1 Spelling paper.

-Mathematics:- two 45-minute papers (both non calculator) and a mental arithmetic task.
+Mathematics:- two 40-minute papers (both non calculator) and an arithmetic paper.

 Perfect for 11 Plus & SATs Revision